 Why Are Coins Rolled?

-Coins are rolled in order to simplify distribution and inventory.
-When coins are first produced at The United States Mint, they are placed into large bags (some as large as 4' x 4') that can weigh over 1,000 pounds.
+Coins are rolled to simplify distribution and inventory.
+The United States Mint produces coins first and foremost to facilitate commerce throughout the United States.
+After they are struck in the coining press they are placed into large bags (some as large as 4' x 4') that can weigh over 1,000 pounds.
 These bags are then shipped to rolling and distribution centers in order to standardize the distribution of coins.

 The rolls are then packed into boxes, for example 50 rolls of pennies with a face value of $25 are distributed to the banks.
 This makes counting the coins in inventory extremely fast and efficient.
 Additionally, when commercial customers request coins for their business, the teller does not have to count out individual coins in order to fulfill the customer's request.